Cardio vs. Strength Training—Which Is More Important for Your Health and Fitness Goals?

 2. Strength Training Improves Bone Health

 Any form of strength or resistance training can help promote better bone health and improve bone density.
-Stronger bones mean protection against injuries and a lower likelihood of developing osteoporosis or osteopenia.
-A recent study showed that as little as 15 to 20 minutes of weight training exercises, three days a week, can improve bone density.
+Stronger bones can help protect you against injuries and reduce your likelihood of developing osteoporosis or osteopenia.

 3. Strength Training Provides Stress Relief and Can Boost Mental Health